SELECTED PUBLICATIONS

 Teresa Easterbrooks

 During her Master's program in the MBS program, Teresa led the lab's screen to identify new factors that control muscle precursor migration.
-Teresa is now working as a 'labtech', and leading lab sections in Bio336 and Bio450 as an adjunct.
+In the past she has TAed and then later been an adjunct teacer for Bio336 and Bio450.
+Teresa is now working as an amazing lab manager.

 Mason Soares